CBI is no longer relevant in its current form, says ex-Barclays director

 The CBI's time has passed and it is no longer fit for purpose, according to former Barclays' director Baroness Wheatcroft.

-The peer said it was "increasingly difficult" for the business lobby group to represents the likes of both Amazon and a small manufacturing firm.
+The peer said it was "increasingly difficult" for the business lobby group to represent the likes of both Amazon and a small manufacturing firm.

 The CBI declined to comment on her remarks.